Current Funded Projects

 Director: Kate Applebaum, ScD

-Investigators: Pramita Bagchi, PhD; Dominic Raj, MD;
+Investigators: Pramita Bagchi, PhD; Dominic Raj, MD

 Other Significant Contributors: Administrative Core - Susan Anenberg, PhD; Exposure Assessment Core - Joseph Wilkins, PhD; Community Engagement Core - Maria Harris, PhD; Kristi Pullen Fedinick, PhD